[Date changed-posted 2/12/18 (replaces 6/20/16 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and standardized procedures concerning final examinations.

-REVIEW: This OP will be reviewed in March of odd-numbered years by the Office of the Registrar and the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in March of odd-numbered years by the Office of the Registrar and the Vice Provost for Academic Innovation and Student Success with substantive revisions presented to the Provost and Senior Vice President (PSVP).

 1. The "last week of classes" is defined as the last five weekdays or calendar class days prior to "individual study day" and the first day of final examinations, or the last two days in the summer session.